isaachcamp/msc-labbooks/_sources/preliminary_research/week1.md

 Recent trends show that the SAM is more frequently in the positive phase, which indicates this might be something to expect in the future.

-There is strong evidence that the SAM phase is influenced by the ozone hole and the stratosphere (as detailed in [Thompson et al. 2011])(./week3.md) (Week 3 notebook).
+There is strong evidence that the SAM phase is influenced by the ozone hole and the stratosphere (as detailed in [Thompson et al. 2011](week3.md)).
 There are also strong ties between the SAM and storm tracks.

 ### Questions
 - What are the current trends? (this was written in 2006)